About Rehab & Heal

-I am Monika, a Sports and Remedial Massage Therapist, and “Rehab and Heal” allows me to do what I love, helping people get a better quality of life through massages that decrease stress, relieve pain and eliminate toxins.
+I am Monika, a Sports and Remedial Massage Therapist, and “Rehab and Heal” allows me to do what I love, helping women get a better quality of life through massages that decrease stress, relieve pain and eliminate toxins, improving their lymphatic system and also reshaping their bodies.

-As a sports massage therapist, I am able to use my skills and knowledge to help people recover from injuries and improve their overall health.
-I love being able to see the positive impact that massage can have on people’s lives.
+I love being able to see the positive impact that massage can have on women’s lives.

 How did I begin?